huggingface/transformers/docs/source/en/agents.md

 tool = Tool.from_gradio(gradio_tool)
 ```

-Now we can manage it exactly as we would a usual custom tool.
-We leverage it to improve our prompt
-` a rabbit wearing a space suit`:
+Now you can use it just like any other tool.
+For example, let's improve the prompt  `a rabbit wearing a space suit`.

 ```python
 from transformers import CodeAgent